Sestiere Castello

 This is the nickname for the Arsenale workers, also known as the Castellani.

-These top spots are steps away from Arsenale:
+These top spots are just a short walk from Arsenale:

 10-15 min away